-As the impact of JavaScript-injected content on sites’ search engine optimization (SEO) has yet to be comprehensively determined, the following is a summary of experiments conducted to determine how our dynamic content affects site SEO, including Google crawling and indexation.
+Because the impact of JavaScript-injected content on sites’ search engine optimization (SEO) has yet to be comprehensively determined, the following is a summary of experiments we conducted to determine how our dynamic content affects site SEO, including Google crawling and indexation.

 Our validation method included the use of unique strings to identify dynamic content and recommendation campaigns in (Google) search results.
 Google crawls and indexes the Experience OS JavaScript-based content.
 Content generated using dynamic content and recommendations is shown as plain text in the Google search engine results page (SERP) with any implementation (manual code embedding, automatic embed by choosing a selector, or using JavaScript in a custom code campaign).